rykener/rykener.net/site/collections/_projects/2022-01-15-semiconductor.md

 ---
 date: 2022-01-15 07:20:35 +0300
-title: Automated Costs Allocation Based on Historical Inputs of Financial Controllers in the Semiconductor Industry
+title: Automated Costs Allocation Based on Historical Inputs of Financial Controllers
 subtitle: Machine Learning
 image: '/images/semiconductor.jpg'
 ---

-**Project Description:**

-This project embarked on a transformative journey in the semiconductor industry, with the primary goal of optimizing cost allocation processes for STMicroelectronics, a key player in the sector.
-The focus was on the intricate financial data related to the production and material costs of wafers, a fundamental component in semiconductor manufacturing.

-Over several weeks, an exhaustive analysis was carried out on the financial controller data specific to wafer production and material costs.
-This endeavor was not just about data analysis but also about integrating advanced machine learning techniques to classify these costs into multiple categories accurately.
-The project was framed as a multi-class classification task, requiring a nuanced understanding of both the financial and technical aspects of the semiconductor industry.

-The backbone of this project was a comprehensive machine learning report that not only detailed the distribution of the data but also offered a deep dive into various predictive models explored, including:
+### Problem
+[STMicroelectronics](https://www.st.com/), a prominent figure in the semiconductor industry, faced challenges in optimizing the cost allocation processes for wafer production and material costs.
+These costs are crucial in semiconductor manufacturing, and the existing manual methods were inefficient and prone to errors.
+The company needed a solution to accurately classify these costs into multiple categories, leveraging the vast amounts of historical financial controller data.

+### Solution
+The solution was an advanced machine learning-based system designed to automate the cost allocation process.
+This system was developed to analyze financial controller data, specifically focusing on wafer production and material costs, and classify these costs accurately using a multi-class classification approach.
+The project involved a detailed analysis of the financial data, followed by the application of several machine learning techniques to find the most effective method for cost classification.

+### Tools Used
+The project employed a variety of machine learning tools and techniques to achieve its objectives:

-1. **Regression Analysis:** Employed to model the relationship between dependent and independent variables, aiding in understanding the impact of various factors on cost allocation.
+- **Regression Analysis** to understand the relationships between different factors and cost allocations.

-2. **Decision Trees:** Used for their simplicity and interpretability, these models provided clear insights into the decision-making process based on historical data.
+- **Decision Trees** for their simplicity and ease of interpretation, providing clear decision paths.

-3. **Naive Bayes:** This probabilistic approach classified costs by applying the Bayes theorem, assuming independence among predictors, a technique particularly suited for high-dimensional data.
+- **Naive Bayes** for its probabilistic approach, suited for handling high-dimensional data.

-4. **Neural Networks:** Leveraged for their ability to model complex and non-linear relationships, these networks brought sophistication to the predictive models.

-5. **Ensemble Methods:** These methods combined multiple models to improve predictive performance and robustness, ensuring a more accurate cost allocation.

-A significant highlight of this project was the integration of the final algorithm with the SAP Data Intelligence platform.
-Given that SAP was the incumbent procurement platform used by STMicroelectronics, this integration was pivotal for seamless implementation and real-time application.
+- **Neural Networks** to model complex, non-linear relationships inherent in the financial data.
+- **Ensemble Methods** to enhance predictive accuracy by combining multiple models.

+Integration with the [SAP Data Intelligence platform](https://www.sap.com/products/technology-platform/data-intelligence.html) was a crucial step, ensuring that the machine learning algorithm could be directly applied within STMicroelectronics' existing procurement processes.

-## Outcome
+### Outcome

-The project's culmination was not just theoretical but had tangible benefits.
-An impressive 90% of costs were automatically allocated with high certainty, streamlining the process and freeing up valuable resources.
-The remaining 10%, which required a nuanced understanding and manual intervention, were allocated by financial controllers.
-This strategic blend of automation and human oversight resulted in significant cost savings and enhanced efficiency for STMicroelectronics, setting a benchmark for financial processes in the semiconductor industry.
+The implementation of the machine learning-based cost allocation system marked a significant improvement for STMicroelectronics.
+The system achieved a 90% accuracy rate in automatically allocating costs, significantly streamlining the process.
+This automation allowed financial controllers to focus on the 10% of cases that required manual intervention, thus optimizing both time and resources.
+The project not only resulted in cost savings but also set a new standard for financial process efficiency in the semiconductor industry.